Gum Disease Treatment

 How long time takes of Gum Disease Treatment Process

-The length of time needed to treat gum disease varies based on the severity of the condition and the selected course of action.
+The length of time needed to treat varies based on the severity of the condition and the selected course of action.
 Professional cleaning and regular at-home care may generally cure mild gingivitis in a few of weeks, however scaling and root planing for early to moderate periodontitis may need many visits over several weeks to months in order to fully recover.
 Surgical procedures may be necessary for advanced periodontitis; initial healing may take a few weeks, and total regeneration may take months or even a year.

 Symptoms of Gum Disease